Chewy Pumpkin Snickerdoodle Cookies

 Storing Leftovers

-- Store leftover cookies in an airtight container at room temperature for up to 2-3 days.
+- Store leftover cookies in an airtight container at room temperature for 2-3 days for optimal freshness.

 Freezing

-- To freeze cookie dough, scoop the dough into balls and place them on a baking sheet lined with parchment paper.
+- To freeze cookie dough, scoop the dough into balls and place them on a parchment-lined baking sheet.

 Reheating